TechlauncherFireApp/web/README.md

 The specific steps for _your_ system will vary and are therefore not detailed beyond linking to the individual install instructions.
 If  you require help getting started, please post in the discord #general.

+Please note that the versions used here are quite specific, please follow them.

 Its recommended you use [PyCharm Ultimate](https://www.jetbrains.com/pycharm/download/), you get it for free with you `anu.edu.au` email address.